jandelgado/jled/README.md

 ## Example sketches

-Examples sketches are provided in the [examples](examples/) directory.
+Example sketches are provided in the [examples](examples/) directory.

 * [Hello, world](examples/hello)
 * [Turn LED on after a delay](examples/simple_on)